tcsh-org/www/README.md

 The general workflow is as follows:

 * Use `git clone` to get a copy of the repository.
+* Use `git submodule init && git submodule update` to get the theme.
 * Use `hugo server -D` to start a local web server.
 * Use `vi content/post/announce-6.21.00.md` to edit a file.